 Finasteride is available as a 1 mg tablet or a 5 mg tablet for oral use.
 Each dose has a different indication.
 As much as six months of continued treatment may be necessary to assess the benefit in treatment.

 Common adverse effects associated with finasteride include loss of libido, erectile dysfunction (2% to 4%), decreased ejaculatory volume, and gynecomastia.
 It has also been associated with orthostatic hypotension.
 This can be additive in patients who are taking concomitant alpha blockers.
 Finasteride has been reported to cause orthostatic hypotension in approximately 9% of users as monotherapy, and as high as 18% with combined therapy.
-Therefore, appropriate patient counselling should be undertaken.
+Therefore, appropriate patient counseling should be undertaken.

 Post-finasteride syndrome (PFS) has recently been reported.
 This refers to the continuation of adverse effects despite the discontinuation of therapy.
 Further investigational studies to better understand post-finasteride syndrome are currently underway.

 The impact of finasteride on fertility has also been examined from the urologic and dermatologic practitioners that utilize the medication (in different doses and for different indications).
 Thus far, there is minimal data to support the association of permanent infertility with the use of a low dose of 1 mg finasteride.
 The effects of low dose finasteride on fertility appear to be reversible as various studies have demonstrated improved fertility and sperm parameters in those who discontinued therapy.
 However, fertility may be impacted by the use of the higher 5-mg dose.
 Not all users experience issues with fertility, and many users of the medication are still able to conceive.

 Additionally, finasteride has correlations to symptoms of dizziness, weakness, dyspnea, rhinitis, and skin rash.